Anti-Korean sentiment in Japan: Historical revisionism

-South Korean media has accused Japanese people of continuing to support historical revisionism against Korean victims, apologizing for Chinese victims in the World War II issue of Japanese war crimes.
+The South Korean media has accused Japanese people of continuing to support historical revisionism against Korean victims and apologizing only to Chinese victims with regard to Japanese war crimes committed during World War II.

 Comfort women issue

 Several South Korean media have criticized that, except for some left-wing socialist political parties (mainly Social Democratic Party and Japanese Communist Party), major Japanese politicians and political parties often have historical revisionist perceptions of the comfort women issue.
 Fumio Kishida called on the German government to remove the Statue of Peace in Berlin, which has caused considerable controversy in South Korea.
-The Constitutional Democratic Party of Japan, as well as the Liberal Democratic Party, have also called on the South Korean government to remove the Statue of Peace, with some even suggesting that there was no evidence to indicate that Japanese authorities coerced Korean women into sexual slavery.
-In 2015, the issue was declared settled by the Japanese Ministry of Foreign Affairs after talks between the ministers of foreign affairs on both sides.
-However, this was overturned in 2017, when Moon Jae-in claimed that the agreement does not settle the issue.
+The Constitutional Democratic Party of Japan and the Liberal Democratic Party have called on the South Korean government to remove the Statue of Peace, with some suggesting that there was no evidence to indicate that Japanese authorities coerced Korean women into sexual slavery.
+In 2015, the Japanese Ministry of Foreign Affairs claimed that the issue was settled after talks between the ministers of foreign affairs on both sides; this was overturned in 2017, when President Moon Jae-in claimed that the agreement does not settle the issue.

 Japanese textbook revisionism

-On June 26, 1982, the textbook screening process in Japan came under scrutiny when the media of Japan and its neighboring countries gave extensive coverage to changes required by the Minister of Education.
+On 26 June 1982, the textbook screening process in Japan came under scrutiny when the Japanese media and its neighboring countries covered the changes required by the Minister of Education.
 Experts from the ministry sought to soften textbook references to Japanese aggression before and during World War II.
-The Japanese invasion of China in 1937, for example, was modified to "advance".
-Passages describing the fall of Nanking justified the Japanese atrocities by describing the acts as a result of Chinese provocations.
-Pressure from China successfully led the Ministry of Education to adopt a new authorization criterion - the "Neighboring Country Clause" (近隣諸国条項) - stating: "textbooks ought to show understanding and seek international harmony in their treatment of modern and contemporary historical events involving neighboring Asian countries."
+For example, the Japanese invasion of China in 1937 was modified to "advance".
+Passages described the Japanese atrocities during the fall of Nanking as a result of Chinese provocations.
+Pressure from China led the Ministry of Education to adopt a new authorization criterion—the "Neighboring Country Clause" (近隣諸国条項)—stating: "textbooks ought to show understanding and seek international harmony in their treatment of modern and contemporary historical events involving neighboring Asian countries."

-In 2006, Japanese textbooks stated that the Liancourt Rocks is Japanese territory.
+In 2006, Japanese textbooks stated that the Liancourt Rocks were Japanese territory.
 This island is disputed territory claimed by both Japan and South Korea.
-The head of the South Korean Ministry of Education, Kim Shin-il, sent a letter of protest to Bunmei Ibuki, the Minister of Education, on May 9, 2007.
-In a speech marking the 88th anniversary of the March 1 Independence Movement, South Korean President Roh Moo-hyun called for Japan to correct its school textbooks on controversial topics ranging from "inhumane rape of comfort women" to "the Korean ownership of the Liancourt Rocks".
+On 9 May 2007, The head of the South Korean Ministry of Education Kim Shin-il sent a letter of protest to Bunmei Ibuki, the Minister of Education.
+In a speech marking the 88th anniversary of the March First Independence Movement, South Korean President Roh Moo-hyun called for Japan to correct its school textbooks on topics ranging from the "inhumane rape of comfort women" to "the Korean ownership of the Liancourt Rocks".
 The Liberal Democratic Party, notably the Shinzo Abe administration, has been criticized for historical revisionism tendencies.
-The Japanese Society for Historical Studies has criticized the LDP's intervention against textbook writers, and its ban on several words and phrases such as "comfort women".
+The Japanese Society for Historical Studies has criticized the party's intervention against textbook writers and its ban on words and phrases such as "comfort women".